Kinematics

+a branch of geometry.
+In physics, kinematics studies the geometrical aspects of motion of physical objects independent of forces that set them in motion.
+Constrained motion such as linked machine parts are also described as kinematics.
+In geometry, kinematics studies the time dependence of geometrical quantities such as position, distance and angular measure with respect to a frame of reference.
+Most frequently, the quantities that kinematics deals with are the time derivatives of these quantities and the relations between them.
+Objects whose motion is studied include points and subsets of euclidean space that undergo rigid motion.

 Kinematics is concerned with systems of specification of objects' positions and velocities and mathematical transformations between such systems.
 These systems may be rectangular like Cartesian, Curvilinear coordinates like polar coordinates or other systems.
 The object trajectories may be specified with respect to other objects which may themselves be in motion relative to a standard reference.
 Rotating systems may also be used.

 Numerous practical problems in kinematics involve constraints, such as mechanical linkages, ropes, or rolling disks.

 Overview

 Kinematics is a subfield of physics and mathematics, developed in classical mechanics, that describes the motion of points, bodies (objects), and systems of bodies (groups of objects) without considering the forces that cause them to move.

 Kinematics differs from dynamics (also known as kinetics) which studies the effect of forces on bodies.

 Kinematics, as a field of study, is often referred to as the "geometry of motion" and is occasionally seen as a branch of both applied and pure mathematics since it can be studied without considering the mass of a body or the forces acting upon it.
 A kinematics problem begins by describing the geometry of the system and declaring the initial conditions of any known values of position, velocity and/or acceleration of points within the system.
 Then, using arguments from geometry, the position, velocity and acceleration of any unknown parts of the system can be determined.
 In his work Space and its Nature, the scholar Ibn al-Haytham is credited with being the first to treat geometry and kinematics as a unified concept.
 To quantify the properties of space, he compared the dimensions of a body when it was in motion versus when it was at rest.

 Another way to describe kinematics is as the specification of the possible states of a physical system.
 Dynamics then describes the evolution of a system through such states.
 Robert Spekkens argues that this division cannot be empirically tested and thus has no physical basis.